vdbrink/vdbrink.github.io/home_office_desk/desk_setup_hardware_list.md

 ----
 ## Camera

-An newer 4K camera with auto zoom and auto follow feature should be a nice upgrade.
+A newer 4K camera with auto zoom and auto follow feature would be a nice upgrade.
 Then everybody can see me sharp and sparkly!

 ---